Gabriel Moura: Dinamo București

 Following major financial problems at Gaz Metan Mediaș, he returned to Dinamo București on 14 February 2022.
-He played regularly as a right back in an underachieving Dinamo București team, under both Flavius Stoican and Dušan Uhrin Jr. Playing as a left back, on 1 April 2022, Moura produced an assist for Vlad Morar in a 2-0 win against Chindia Târgoviște.
-He made 10 appearances for Dinamo București in Liga I in the 2021-2022 season.
+He played regularly as a right back in an underachieving Dinamo București team, under both Flavius Stoican and Dušan Uhrin Jr. Playing as a left back, on 1 April 2022, Moura produced an assist for Vlad Morar in a 2–0 win against Chindia Târgoviște.
+He made 10 appearances for Dinamo București in Liga I in the 2021–2022 season.
 He also played for 90 minutes in the first leg of the play-out game against Universitatea Cluj, which Dinamo București lost and relegated for the first time in history.

-For the 2022-2023, Moura was one of the few experienced players who stayed at the club to play in the Liga II, playing regularly under manager Ovidiu Burcă.
-On 16 August 2022, he assisted Vasile Buhăescu in a 3-1 loss against Oțelul Galați.
+For the 2022–2023, Moura was one of the few experienced players who stayed at the club to play in the Liga II, playing regularly under manager Ovidiu Burcă.
+On 16 August 2022, he assisted Vasile Buhăescu in a 3–1 loss against Oțelul Galați.
+He was an integral part of the team who reached the play-offs and won promotion back to Liga I. He played in every game of the season, including the two play-off promotion games against FC Arges Piteşti.
+He played a total of 2738 minutes from the 2790 minutes of the season.

+In the 2023–2024, Gabriel remained at the club in Liga I. He continued playing regularly, alternating between the positions of right back and left back in a system with four defenders.